ValeryAndreevichPushkarev/PositionalEncoding/README.md

 One 4x4 bit module takes about 500-700 transistors on chip, 4 of them involved into work, that allows it to get more than 10 million modules on a 22 billion transistor chip.
 (On more than 1 Ghz).

-Total: About 20 petaOp Int4, compared with 1,2 petaOps on Nvidia Ampere, with acceptable power dissipation.
+Total: About 20 petaOp Int4, compared with ~8 petaOps on Nvidia Hopper, with acceptable power dissipation.

 ### Minuses